The best AI-powered chatbots for business in 2026

 • It might be more powerful than what's needed for a business with very simple, single-channel support.

-If your team already uses Zendesk, its built-in AI agent is a convenient option.
-It’s designed to answer common questions by suggesting relevant articles from your help center and can handle simple tasks to take some pressure off your agents.
+If your team already uses Zendesk, its built-in AI agent is a powerful and convenient option.
+You can also connect Zendesk with WhatsApp for multichannel support.
+It’s designed to answer common questions by suggesting relevant articles from your help center and can handle simple tasks to take pressure off your agents.
+As a mature, industry-leading platform, Zendesk provides a reliable foundation for companies that want an enterprise-grade customer service ecosystem.

 Pros: